Skip to content

 The Dataset

-To illustrate multiple linear regression, we will use the Boston Housing dataset, which contains information about various housing attributes in the Boston area.
-The dataset has 506 rows and 14 columns, with the median value of owner-occupied homes in thousands of dollars as the dependent variable, and 13 independent variables that can be used to predict the median value.
+To illustrate multiple linear regression, we will use the California Housing dataset, which contains information about housing in California.
+The dataset has 20,640 samples and 8 features, with the median house value (in $100,000s) as the dependent variable.

 Data Preprocessing

 Before we can build the model, we need to preprocess the data.
-This involves checking for missing values, scaling the data, and splitting it into training and testing sets.
+This involves splitting it into training and testing sets and scaling the features to ensure they contribute equally to the model.

 Building the Model

 With the data preprocessed, we can now build the multiple linear regression model.
-We will use the scikit-learn library in Python, which provides a simple and efficient way to implement machine learning models.
+We will use the LinearRegression class from scikit-learn, which provides a simple and efficient way to implement the algorithm.

 Model Evaluation